H2CO3/Sparkling/doc/stdlib.md

     function compile(string source)

 This function parses and compiles the supplied source code.
 On success, it returns the compiled function.
-On error, it returns an error message.
+On error, it returns an error string.

     function exprtofn(string source)